Aarushi-bhatia/khatam/README.md

 | **#24 of 141** | 83.0 | *"Why do shoppers visit stores only to find items unavailable?"* |
 | **#135 of 141** | 61.5 | *"How can kirana stores predict restocking needs using past sales data?"* |

-A hundred and eleven ranks apart, and they are the same problem.
-The shopkeeper side scores low because kirana owners don't fill in consumer surveys — not because it doesn't hurt.

 ## The insight

 When the last packet of something leaves the shop, **he already says it out